Code

 Le travail s'équilibrera entre travail en autonomie, cours magistral et application.
 Cours magistral pour présenter les concepts et outils.
 Exercices et cas pour valider la compréhension et mettre les apprenants en situation pratique.

-Les séances ont été conçues sur une durée de 3 heures.
-Ces séances de trois heures se décomposent généralement en deux temps :
+Les séances ont été conçues sur une durée de deux heures.
+Ces séances se décomposent généralement en deux temps :

 1) Cours magistral ;